jsgroth/jgnes/jgnes-web/README.md

 ### wasm-pack

 wasm-pack is required to build a WASM/JavaScript package that can run in the browser.
+It's possible to do so manually using `wasm-bindgen-cli` and `wasm-opt` directly, but `wasm-pack` makes it more convenient and includes a `wasm-bindgen` version safety check.

 To install:
 ```shell